 What you need is no more than two data specialists and the right tool for handling the responsibility of data and analytics in your agency.
 Big Data Analytics is the way that you need to invest in for automating processes such as creating media lists, basic analysis, tracking stories, and campaign reports.
 Rather than investing in hiring more specialists, it is advised that you equip your existing professionals with tools for Big Data Analytics to ensure better handling and efficient processing of the information available to your PR agency.

-Provision of high-quality analytics results to you customers
+Provision of high-quality analytics results to your customers

 After achieving that your PR agency has well-known customers, like celebrities, politicians, high impact brands, etc., the next step is to provide them high-quality analytics results, by using a social listening tool, such as Mentionlytics.
 The following figures depict the results from social listening analytics regarding Jamie Oliver, taken from the Mentionlytics dashboard.

 The two plots above represent the number of mentions for Jamie Oliver during a selected time period (mentions per channel over time (day) and sentiment analysis per day).
-The title bar can be used to select different channels (Web, Twitter, Facebook, Youtube, Instagram, Pinterestetc.) for which mentions are reported.
-By hovering over a date point you can see the exact number of mentions at the specific date for each channel.
-By clicking on any day at the mentions plot, you can see all the mentions from this day, stats and a keyword cloud showing the most common words and hashtags for this specific time period.
-The following figure represents the overview of Mentionlytics user interface.
+The title bar can be used to select different channels (Web, Twitter, Facebook, Youtube, Instagram, Pinterest, etc.) for which mentions are reported.
+By hovering over a data point you can see the exact number of mentions at the specific date for each channel.
+By clicking on any day at the mentions plot, you can see all the mentions from this day, stats, and a keyword cloud showing the most common words and hashtags for this specific time period.

-In addition, a list of the Top Mentioners in social media networks (Facebook, Twitter, YouTube, Instagram & Pinterest) and the Web, is also available in Mentionlytics dashboard for Jamie Oliver.
-By clicking on a Top Mentioner, the profile of him shows up with details, such as followers/subscribers, mentions, the location and recent tweets, the number of posts/shares/likes etc. Αfter selecting the campaign, the filter, the time and enable or disable the check mark on Twitter, Facebook and YouTube, the Top Mentioners of the selected channels are displayed with the following information:
+In addition, a list of the Top Mentioners in social media networks (Facebook, Twitter, YouTube, Instagram & Pinterest) and the Web, is also available in the Mentionlytics dashboard for Jamie Oliver.
+By clicking on a Top Mentioner, his profile shows up with details, such as followers/subscribers, mentions, the location and recent tweets, the number of posts/shares/likes, etc. Αfter selecting the campaign, the filter, the time and enable or disable the checkmark on Twitter, Facebook, and YouTube, the Top Mentioners of the selected channels are displayed with the following information:

 - Profile (the colored line below shows how relevant the profile is in terms of followers.
 Clicking on, the profile is displayed